 On success, 0 is returned, a non-zero failure code otherwise.

 Example 1.
 Invoke a program

-with STDOUT/STDERR connected to the
+with standard output and error connected to the journal:

 # systemd-cat ls